 Your doctor will spend time talking with you.
 You will be able to tell your doctor exactly what you are experiencing, when it began and how it presents.
 You will be asked a series of questions about all aspects of your health and many specific questions about your problem.
 Your answers will be held in complete confidentiality.
 Your answers will usually give your proctologist a strong idea as to the nature of your problem.

-The doctor will first look at your anal area, looking for any abnormalities, protrusions or painful areas.
-The doctor will then perform some or all of exams:
+The doctor will first look at your anal area, looking for any abnormalities, protrusions, or painful areas.
+The doctor will then perform some or all of the exams:

 Before doing anything else, the doctor will look at your anus without inserting any type of scope.
-This may be enough to diagnose an external hemorrhoid, an anal fissure, or a fistula.
+This may be enough to diagnose a fistula, an external hemorrhoid, or an anal fissure.

 A digital exam will be performed (unless the area is too tender to permit an exam).
 The doctor will insert a finger into your rectum to assess the tone of your anal sphincter (muscle), and check for any lumps or masses in your anus and rectum.